 Prior to joining Mayer Brown, Alina was the Manager of the ICC International Centre for ADR (“Centre”) and was responsible for the ICC’s ADR services, which include mediation, expert appraisal and dispute board proceedings, in addition to banking related disputes.

 Alina also served as Global Co-Chair of the ICC Young Arbitrators Forum from September 2016 to July 2019.
 She regularly represented the ICC at conferences across the world.

 Prior to being the Manager of the Centre, Alina was a part of the Secretariat of the ICC International Court of Arbitration as a Deputy Counsel for the Central and Eastern European Team.
-At any given moment, Alina oversaw hundreds of arbitration proceedings, assisted the ICC Court, scrutinized arbitral awards and acted as a liaison between parties, counsel and arbitral tribunals.
+Alina oversaw hundreds of arbitration proceedings, assisted the ICC Court, scrutinized arbitral awards and acted as a liaison between parties, counsel and arbitral tribunals.

 Before joining the Secretariat of the ICC International Court of Arbitration, Alina worked as a case processing lawyer at the European Court of Human Rights in Strasbourg, France.

 In addition to her native Romanian, Alina is fluent in English, French and has a good understanding of Spanish.

 Recent or pending arbitration, mediation or court proceedings in which Alina Leoveanu was involved include the representation of:

 - An Ivorian EPC Contractor, subsidiary of a Spanish group, in a CACI arbitration seated in Abidjan against an Ivorian Subcontractor, subsidiary of a Moroccan group, in a dispute arising out of the allegedly wrongful termination of a subcontract providing for earthworks at a thermal power station in Ivory Coast.